 - Frequent the public library.
 In our town the public library is free, and one of our favourite places.

 - Cook all our own food from scratch using whole ingredients.
 We eat a largely plant-based diet, love cooking, and bake all our own bread products.

-- We love to play guitar and sing.
+- Play music, sing, dance.
 Around our house a jam-session is likely to break out at any time - we love to play guitar, sing, move and shake.